ZhenbangYou/SysY-Front-End/README.md

 **Contribution**
 This is the first one-pass code generator in this semester.
 What's more, to the best of my knowledge, those who also implement their compilers in this way are all deeply affected by this project, either encouraged by the success of this project or inspired by the design scheme adopted by this project.
 One of the classmates told me that, since the feasibility and simplicity of the one-pass scheme had been convincingly proved by this project, he was so confident about this scheme that he finally implement in this way and also achieved fairly high developing efficiency.

 You may ask about how to verify the feasibility, given that this is exactly the first work.
 The answer is, actually, quite simple: by mathematics.
 Specifically, the toughest part of verification lies in those requiring *inherited attributes*.
-However, as shown in the aside in *chapter 5.5.4* of *Dragon Book*, **an L-attributed SDD on an LL grammar can be adapted to an equivalent SDD on an LR grammar**, which absolutely solve the problem raised above.
+However, as is shown in the aside in *chapter 5.5.4* of *Dragon Book*, **an L-attributed SDD on an LL grammar can be adapted to an equivalent SDD on an LR grammar**, which absolutely solve the problem raised above.

 **Aside**
 **Inherited Attributes** mentioned in this documentation is different from that in the *dragon book*.
 Admittedly, attributes inherited from siblings are used in this project.
 However, from the perspective of implementation, this kind of attributes can be implemented in the same way as **synthesized attributes**.
 Specifically, notations in the form of a dollar followed by a non-positive number such as $-1 will not be used in one of the implementations.
 This is quite important since notations like $-1 is much trickier to handle correctly.